ncatlab/nlab-content/pages/8/2/4/0/428/content.md

 This chain complex is what originally was called the **bar complex** in [[homological algebra]].

-This chain complex provides a free resolution of $A$, which can be used to compute the [[Tor]] group
+This chain complex provides a free resolution of $M$, which can be used to compute the [[Tor]] group

 $$
   Tor(M, A \times A)